 Have regular meetings

 Nothing beats face-to-face communication to keep clients on track, so organise regular meetings to ensure you're achieving their goals.
-If there are any issues, obstacles or hold ups, you can raise them during these meetings and tackle accordingly.
+If there are any issues, obstacles or hold-ups, you can raise them during these meetings and tackle accordingly.
 Don't be afraid to be bold and point out any reasons why you're not able to do your job.

-Refer back to your original proposal, if necessary, and remind the client that you need certain things to happen in order to meet your targets.
+Refer back to your original proposal, if necessary, and remind the client that you need certain things to happen to meet your targets.
 Keep reminding clients that they need to follow your advice if they're going to be a success.

 Listen and consult

 They still might not listen, but at least you can refer back to that conversation (preferably written down in email) at a later date when the client comes back to you and wonders why their website isn't attracting customers.
-Always cover your tracks and never allow a client to turn blame around on you.
+Always cover your tracks and never allow a client to turn the blame around on you.

 And if they still won't listen?